prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2171.1979.8 ###

+* ChromiumFX and ChromiumWebBrowser assemblies are now built for platform x86 instead of AnyCPU, so the compiler will complain if you reference them from AnyCPU projects.
+* Fixed int to bool conversion for `SetOsModalLoop` and `SetOsModalLoop` was removed from remote layer.
+* Moved API delegate instantiation into static initializers of the types they belong to.
+This reduces work load at startup and avoids the allocation of unnecessary delegates for types never used by an application or secondary processes.
+* CEF getter functions for string collections (`cef_string_list`, `cef_string_map`, `cef_string_multimap`) are now translated as functions with return value instead of functions with out paramenter.
+Example: `CfxBrowser.GetFrameNames(List<string> names)` ->  `List<string> CfxBrowser.GetFrameNames()`.
+This affects the public API of several classes.

 ### Version 3.2171.1979.7 ###

 * Some of the framework callback container classes were not recognized as such by the code generator.
 This has been fixed. `CfxEndTracingCallback`, `CfxCompletionCallback`, `CfxRunFileDialogCallback` and `CfxSchemeHandlerFactory` are now correctly wrapped as framework callbacks.